Skip to content

 The real catch: the US taxes you on worldwide income

 This is the part to understand before anything else.
-The United States is one of the only countries on earth that taxes based on citizenship, not residence.
-As a US citizen you must report your worldwide income to the IRS every year you exceed the filing threshold, regardless of where you live and regardless of how many other passports you hold.
-A second citizenship does not reduce this.
-It does not change it at all.
+The United States taxes its citizens on worldwide income regardless of where they reside.
+As a US citizen you generally must report worldwide income to the IRS when you meet the applicable filing requirements, regardless of where you live and regardless of how many other passports you hold.
+A second citizenship does not change that rule.

-- The Foreign Earned Income Exclusion (FEIE) lets a qualifying American abroad exclude a large band of earned income, up to US$130,000 for tax year 2025 (rising to about US$132,900 for 2026), if you meet the physical presence or bona fide residence test.
+• The Foreign Earned Income Exclusion (FEIE) lets a qualifying American abroad exclude up to US$132,900 for tax year 2026 if the tax-home and physical-presence or bona-fide-residence requirements are met.

 FBAR and FATCA: the reporting most people miss